Rodriguespn/medbuddy-bi/README.md

-# MEDBuddy-BI Application
+# MEDBuddy-BI And Retail Analysis Applications
-Contains a simplified requirements specification of the MEDBuddy-BI application, written in ASL
+Contains a simplified requirements specification of the MEDBuddy-BI and the RetailAnalysis-BI application, written in ASL